Evil XML with two encodings

 </root>

-One of the solutions was to transcode a message body into UTF-16BE without a BOM:
+One of the solutions to this task was to encode the XML from the POST’s body into UTF-16BE without a BOM:

 cat original.xml | iconv -f UTF-8 -t UTF-16BE > payload.xml

-In this document, WAF couldn’t see the attack and did process the request.
+In this document, the organizer’s WAF didn’t see anything dangerous and did process the request.

-The other way to confuse a WAF is to encode a document using two encodings simultaneously.
+There is a way to confuse a WAF by encoding XML using two encodings simultaneously.

 Xerces2 Java Parser